secoda/gitbook/integrations/data-warehouses/native-snowflake/native-snowflake.md

 <figure><img src="../../../.gitbook/assets/native-snowflake/create-integration.png" alt=""><figcaption>Creating a Native Snowflake Integration in Secoda</figcaption></figure>

+You will not need to configure any authentication for this integration.
 After creating the integration in Secoda, return to Snowflake and launch the "INSTALL_SECODA" Streamlit program from the application header.

 ## Setup Wizard